Chapter 17.78

 B. Junior Accessory Dwelling Units.

-1. The number of JADUs shall be limited to one unit per residential lot zoned for single-family residences that includes a proposed or existing single-family residence.
+1. The number of JADUs shall be limited to one unit per residential lot zoned for single-family residences that includes a proposed or existing single-family residence and may include an expansion of not more than one hundred fifty square feet beyond the same physical dimensions as an existing accessory structure.

 2. The property owner must reside in either the remaining portion of the primary dwelling unit or the JADU.
 Owner occupancy shall not be required if the owner is another governmental agency, land trust, or housing organization.

-3. The owner must record a deed restriction as outlined in Government Code Section 65852.22, which shall run with the land, and shall include both of the following:
+3. The owner must record a deed restriction as outlined in California Government Code Section 66333, which shall run with the land, and shall include the following:

 a.
 A prohibition on the sale of the JADU separate from the sale of the single-family residence, including a statement that the deed restriction may be enforced against future purchasers.